-When it comes to respiration and gas exchange, reptiles are not much different from us humans.
+Reptiles are not much different from humans when it comes to respiration and gas exchange.
 Reptiles breathe air and have a pair of lungs to take in oxygen and expel carbon dioxide.

-Reptiles’ lungs have alveoli, small sacs where gas is exchanged with the capillaries (blood vessels) within the lungs.
+Reptiles’ lungs have alveoli, tiny sacs that exchange gas with the capillaries (blood vessels) within the lungs.
 The technique used varies between reptile groups.

 Squamates (snakes, lizards, and crocodiles) ventilate their lungs using the chest wall muscles, but each animal’s respiratory system is located differently.
 Snakes are long and thin, so their internal organs are laid out vertically and side-by-side.

 Air is taken in through the nostrils and passes through a small opening called a glottis.
-From here, air travels along the trachea, which ends just before the heart.
+Air travels along the trachea, which ends just before the heart.

 The air is split along two bronchi, one leading to the left lung and one to the right lung.
 Snakes have one fully functioning lung (right side) and one vestigial lung.